MSCMP/MSCMP-OLD/commit_guide.md

 Optional more detailed description.
 Notice the space between this and the brief summary message.
 This one can be as long as you want - there is no strict limits set by us.
 ```

+### 4. Keep git history flat.

+We use rebase strategy for git history, if your git history is not flat and contains various merge commits it will be rejected.
+Please rebase before sending pull requests.

 Need some examples?
 ====